Aditya Natraj – Founder & Director

 Gunjan Shah – Partner, Shardul Amarchand Mangaldas & Co.

 Gunjan is an equity partner with Shardul Amarchand Mangaldas & Co.
 She has extensive experience in mergers & acquisition, private equity, corporate restructuring, securities and takeover regulation, debt restructuring and debt capital markets in India.
 Gunjan has been associated with Amarchand since 1998, was elevated to the partnership of Amarchand in 2005 and currently also serves on Amarchand’s Management Committee.
 She holds a bachelor’s degree in law from the National Law School of India University, Bangalore, and a master’s degree in law from the University of Oxford for which she received the Felix scholarship.
-She is a Fellow of the Famous V of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+She is a Fellow of Class 5 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of the Aspen Global Leadership Network.